 The original text written in German on the façade next to the stone says:

 Whoever takes pleasure in squabbling and quarreling

 This 97 metre high Saint-Étienne Temple sanctuary is the highest Protestant church in France and the second-tallest church in Alsace after the Cathedral of Strasbourg.
 Replacing a former Romanesque-Gothic church, the current building was erected by architect Jean-Baptiste Schacre between 1859 and 1866.

-Its soaring spire was inspired by that of Thann collegiate and recalls more generally the style of Rhenish spires.
+Thann collegiate inspired the soaring spire of the Temple and recalls more generally the style of Rhenish spires.
 The bell tower houses a chime cast in 1867 in Zurich, which is the largest chime found in a Protestant Temple in all of France.

 From the former church, the current Temple retained the original stalls from 1637 and the 12th century stained-glass windows which are some of the most beautiful in the region.

 The Mieg House